okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-logingov-idp/main/index.md

 #### Okta-hosted widget with Classic Engine

-If you're using Okta Classic Engine, you still need to configure the [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules).
-In addition, you need to customize your [Okta-hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget) to display the **Sign in with Login.gov** option.
+If you're using Classic Engine, you still need to configure the [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules).
+Additionally, you need to customize your [Okta-hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget) to display the **Sign in with Login.gov** option.

 Add the following code beneath the `var config = OktaUtil.getSignInWidgetConfig();` line in the **Custom Sign in** tab: